Skip to content

 If morning anxiety becomes frequent or starts to disrupt your daily life, it may be time to seek professional help.
 Consider reaching out to a mental health professional if you experience intense anxiety upon waking up, panic attacks, or persistent worry that doesn’t improve with self-care.
 Seeking help is also important if anxiety affects your sleep, work, relationships, or overall well-being.
 A professional can offer guidance, coping strategies, or treatments like therapy or medication to help manage your anxiety effectively.

 To find support, consider starting with an online therapist directory, where you can search for licensed professionals who specialize in anxiety management.
 Alternatively, online therapy services offer flexible options to connect with therapists via video, phone, or chat from the comfort of your home.
-Additionally, some apps, such as Sanvello or 7 Cups, provide access to group therapy sessions, coaching, and peer support, which can offer a sense of community and shared experience.
+Additionally, some apps, such as Sanvello or Circles, provide access to group therapy sessions, coaching, and peer support, which can offer a sense of community and shared experience.

 How Is Morning Anxiety Treated?